 If you’re in the UK, you’ll know that supermarkets are still using so much plastic packaging.

 Instead of getting rid of them immediately, just to have a single-use plastic-free home; find a use for them within the home.

 30. Use A Proper Waste Disposal System

 It is challenging to live with zero waste, but you can prevent damaging the environment further by opting for a proper disposal system.

-Send the plastic and metal items you cannot reuse to recyclers for appropriate disposal, instead of sending them to a landfill.
+Use a commercial recycling box to collect and send the plastic and metal items you cannot reuse to reputable recyclers for appropriate disposal, instead of sending them to a landfill.